Wedding photographer & videographer

 Most couples find out about wedding photographer insurance the same way: two weeks before the wedding, the venue's event coordinator emails asking for a Certificate of Insurance, and the bride forwards it to the photographer with a question mark in the subject line.

 If your photographer has it together, the COI shows up in 48 hours and you never think about it again.
-If they don't, you're scrambling at the last minute — and some venues will not let an uninsured vendor on the property.
+If they don't, you're scrambling at the last minute.
+And some venues will not let an uninsured vendor on the property.
 We've seen photographers turned away at the door.

-Here's what's actually happening behind the paperwork — what coverage looks like for both photographers and videographers, what the venue is asking for, and what to handle on your side before it becomes a problem.
+Here's what's actually happening behind the paperwork.
+What coverage looks like for both photographers and videographers, what the venue is asking for, and what to handle on your side before it becomes a problem.

 The three types of insurance that matter for wedding work